facebookresearch/AVT/README.md

 The code uses `hydra 1.0` and `submitit` for configuration and launching jobs via SLURM.
 We provide a `launch.py` script that is a wrapper around the training scripts and can run jobs locally or launch distributed jobs.
-The configuration for a specific experiment is defined by a TXT file
+The configuration for a specific experiment is defined by a TXT file.

+By default, the launcher will launch the job to a SLURM cluster.
+However, you can run it locally using one of the following options:

+1. `-g` to run locally in debug mode with 1 GPU and 0 workers.
+Will allow you to place `pdb.set_trace()` to debug interactively
+2. `-l` to run locally using as many GPUs on the local machine

 ## Test/challenge submission